fmatthew5876/stdcxx-literal/proposal/draft.md

 ```

 Presumably, the difference is due to the fact that C arrays cannot be copied, and so in order to make such an
-expression assignable, a reference type had to be used.
-In C++ pre-11, all we had were lvalue references.
+expression assignable, a reference type had to be used instead of a value.
+In C++ pre-11, all we had were
+lvalue references.

 There is another difference here.